 a) All applications will be reviewed for fulfillment of the eligibility criteria set out in these Award Terms as well as for any indications that any of the warranties given in the applications may not be correct.
 Only applications that have passed this review will be considered in the selection process for the Shortlist Participants and Winners.

-b) A jury consisting of reputable individuals with in-depth knowledge and experience in digital B2B, B2C, and/or social projects or staff members selected by the Organizers (“Jury”) will apply the following criteria in selecting the Shortlist Participants and Winners, subject to the Jury's power to further detail the criteria in its own discretion as described in Section 8:
+b) A jury consisting of reputable individuals with in-depth knowledge and experience in digital B2B, B2C, and/or social projects or staff members selected by the Organizers and including representatives of the Organizers (Jury) will apply the following criteria in selecting the Shortlist Participants and Winners, subject to the Jury's power to further detail the criteria in its own discretion as described in Section 8:

-Potential to have a lasting impact on society with a socially-oriented digital product or service that is scalable in order to benefit the largest number of people in the most meaningful way.
+- Potential to have a lasting impact on society or environment with a socially or environmentally-oriented digital product or service that is scalable in order to benefit the largest number of people in the most meaningful way.

-c) The Jury may require additional information from you to properly assess your application.
+c) The Organizers or the Jury may require additional information from you to properly assess your application, your business or your compliance with these Award Terms.
 If so, you will be contacted through the contact details provided by you to request (i) an interview to discuss your application and/or (ii) that you provide further supporting documentation.
-If you are unable to comply with such request within the reasonable time frame requested by us, your application will be rejected.
+If you are unable to comply with such request within the reasonable time frame requested by us, your application may be rejected.

-d) The Jury will base its selection on the information provided in your application.
-Additionally, the Jury may use any other information about you, your company and/or your company's business that is available to the general public.
+d) The Jury will base its selection on: the information provided in your application; other information provided by you; and any other information about you, your company and/or your company's business that is available to the general public.

 e) Selection of the successful Shortlist Participants will be at the Jury's absolute discretion.